TomerSananes/CLAP/README.md

 To setup all the available datasets, plesae download the concatenated features from this [link](https://mbzuaiac-my.sharepoint.com/:f:/g/personal/anas_al-lahham_mbzuai_ac_ae/Ek7OQNDf9tBLqk7AfH4CPAgBP9cvtjCZnIWbrfwGogXlsA?e=TwuRwr)

 All the required dataset splits are availble in the project webpage and can be downloaded from [Dataset Splits](https://github.com/AnasEmad11/CLAP/raw/webpage_v3/dataset_splits.zip)

+### Dataset

+Create a new folder named "datasets" inside the "data" folder and place the downloaded datasets there.

+Then, create a new folder named "clusters" inside "data/ucf"

 ### Dataset Distribution for each split
 <div align="center">